 This step is necessary because you free up more energy for the developing buds.
 Also, more nutrients and water can nourish the rest of the cannabis.
 The unnecessary branches should be underneath the ones that you wove into the ScrOG screen.

 What you will need is a pair of pruning shears.
 Ensure they are sharp and sanitized.
-When you finish pruning, give your weed time to recover from any stress it received.
+When you finish pruning, give your weed plants time to recover from any stress they may have experienced.

 The next step of ScrOG is to make the cannabis enter the flowering stage.
 You can observe when the plants have maxed out their vegetative growth.
-With autoflowers, the phase begins on its own.
+With autoflowers, this phase starts automatically.
 However, regular and feminized strains need guidance.
 The moment of transition is up to you and how you choose to grow.

 Cannabis takes 3-4 weeks to get from this phase to flowering if you use a hydroponic system.
 With soil, it should be 6-8 weeks.
 The more experience you gain from producing weed, the more intuitive this part becomes.

 Growth will continue to occur during the flowering period, so you should get an idea of how your plants might change.
-When you feel like it is time, change the light cycle to where it is 12 hours of light and darkness each.
+When you feel like it is time, change the light cycle to where it is 12 hours of light and 12 hours of darkness.

-Once the marijuana begins to flower, all you need to do is watch for signs that it is ready to harvest.
+Once the weed plants begin to flower, all you need to do is watch for signs that they are ready for harvest.

-After you are done with the ScrOG method, take care of your marijuana for the next several days.
+After you are done with the ScrOG method, take care of your weed plants for the next several days.
 Give your plants ample water and nutrients.
 Watering should happen soon after each weaving session.
 Crops will need to recover after the stress of the process.

 Avoid any other types of training until your marijuana is ready for more.
 You can stick to the regular feeding schedule when the plants return to normal.